A Local’s Guide to Paris’ Arrondissements

 In 2020 the central four Arrondissements of Paris became only one.
 Paris Mayor Anne Hidalgo’s plan is motivated by her desire to make the Arrondissements more equal in terms of the size of the population they serve.
 For example, while the 1st Arrondissement is home to just 17,000 residents, Paris 15 can count 240,000.

 Even if the first four Arrondissements are grouped together for administrative reasons, the city’s postcodes will not change.
-In other words, Paris and this Paris Arrondissement Guide will continue to have 20 Arrondissements.
+In other words, Paris and this Paris Arrondissements Guide will continue to have 20 Arrondissements.

-More than simple divisions, the 20 Districts in Paris have their own character and charm.
+More than simple divisions, the 20 Districts of Paris have their own character and charm.
 They all tell locals and visitors different stories about Paris.

-In this Paris Arrondissements Guide, we’ll try to give a good breakdown of all the Paris Districts and tell about their essence.
-You will find the Paris Arrondissements explained, with some historical notes, and the main Paris attractions by arrondissement.
+In this chapter, I’ll try to give a good breakdown of all the Paris Arrondissements and tell about their essence.
+You will find the Paris Districts explained, with some historical notes, and the main Paris attractions by Arrondissement.

 If you want to learn more about a specific Arrondissement, check our Paris by Arrondissement posts.

-NOTE: the Arrondissements of Paris (or Districts of Paris) do not have names.
+NOTE: The arrondissements of Paris do not have names.
 Only the Neighborhoods of Paris have names.
 For example, Paris 18 consists of four neighborhoods named Quartier des Carrières, Quartier de Clignancourt, Quartier de la Goutte d’Or, and Quartier de la Chapelle.

-In this guide to Paris Arrondissements, sometimes we give names to the arrondissements mostly as “hints” so you can easily find your bearings in the city.
+In this guide, sometimes I give names to the Arrondissements mostly as “hints,” so you can easily find your bearings in the city.
 The name of Paris 7, for example, is not Eiffel Tower District.
-It’s just Paris 7 or the 7th Arrondissement of Paris, but we named it the “Eiffel Tower District” so you can know that this is the district where the Eiffel Tower is located.
+It’s just Paris 7 or the 7th Arrondissement of Paris, but I named it the “Eiffel Tower District” so you can know that this is the district where the Eiffel Tower is located.
 Sounds complicated? ; -)

-The First Arrondissement is also the district of Les Halles.
-This Paris Neighborhood, historically known as “the belly of Paris,” is less upmarket than the areas around the Louvre, but it has a good choice of accommodations and restaurants for all kinds of travelers.
+The First Arrondissement is also the District of Les Halles.
+Historically known as “the belly of Paris,” this Paris Neighborhood is less upmarket than the areas around the Louvre, but it has a good choice of accommodations and restaurants for all kinds of travelers.

 MAIN SIGHTS: Louvre Palace, Place Vendôme, Pont Neuf, Saint-Germain-l’Auxerrois Church, Sainte Chapelle, Royal Palace, and the Conciergerie.